lucasbento/Stupher/API/API.md

 * User
-    * POST `/v1/user` - post something to create a user from Facebook account :)
+    * POST `/api/auth/signup` - post something to create a user

       returns the profile of newly created user: